hurley87/stoa-miniapp/About.md

 ## What is Stoa?

-Stoa is a platform where you can earn money by sharing your knowledge.
-Ask questions, provide great answers, and get rewarded based on how helpful your contributions are.
+Stoa is a modern forum of ideas built onchain.
+Only those chosen to join **the Logos** may ask questions.
+Everyone else can answer them.
+The Logos frame the discourse; the crowd carries it forward.

+By asking, answering, and earning, you take part in a system where knowledge has real weight.

+---

-## For Question Creators
+## For the Logos (Question Askers)

 ### Creating a Question

-1. **Pick a Topic**: Choose something you want to learn about or need help with
+1. **Frame the Discourse**: Choose a topic worth debating or a problem worth solving
-2. **Set the Stakes**: Decide how much people pay to answer (this creates the reward pool)
+2. **Set the Stakes**: Define the cost to answer (this funds the reward pool)
-3. **Choose Duration**: Set how long people have to submit answers
+3. **Choose Duration**: Decide how long answers will be accepted
-4. **Pick Winners**: Decide how many of the best answers will be rewarded
+4. **Define Winners**: Select how many top answers will be rewarded

 ### What You Earn

-As a question creator, you earn **10% of all submission fees**.
-If 20 people each pay 10 tokens to answer your question, you earn 20 tokens just for asking a good question.
+As a member of the Logos, you earn **10% of all submission fees** for every question you ask.
+If 20 people each pay 10 tokens to answer your question, you earn 20 tokens simply for curating the discourse.

-### Example

-- You ask: "What's the best way to invest $10,000 right now?"
-- Set submission cost: 5 tokens
-- 30 people submit answers = 150 tokens collected
-- You earn: 15 tokens (10% of all fees)
-- The rest goes to reward the best answers
+---

-## For Answer Providers
+## For Answerers

 ### How to Earn

-1. **Find Good Questions**: Look for topics where you have expertise
+1. **Find Questions**: Browse what the Logos have set forth
-2. **Pay to Play**: Submit your answer along with the required fee
+2. **Pay to Play**: Submit your answer with the required fee
-3. **Share Your Knowledge**: Provide detailed, helpful answers
+3. **Contribute Knowledge**: Offer depth, originality, and clarity
-4. **AI Evaluation**: An AI agent reviews and ranks all answers based on quality
+4. **AI Judgement**: An AI agent reviews and ranks all answers
-5. **Claim Rewards**: If you're in the top answers, claim your reward
+5. **Claim Rewards**: If your answer ranks among the best, you win your share

-### How Much You Earn

-Your reward depends on how good your answer is compared to others:

-- **Best answer**: Gets the biggest share of the reward pool
-- **Second best**: Gets the second biggest share
-- **And so on**: Up to the maximum number of winners set by the question creator

-### Reward Calculation
+### Reward System

-- 80% of all submission fees become the reward pool
+- 80% of all submission fees flow into the reward pool
-- Your share = (Your score ÷ Total scores) × Reward pool

-### Example

-- Question has 100 tokens in the reward pool
-- Your answer ranks #1 out of 3 winners with scores: You=3, Second=2, Third=1
-- Total scores = 6
-- Your reward = (3 ÷ 6) × 100 = 50 tokens
+- Rewards are distributed by score, weighted by AI evaluation

+---

 ## The Money Flow

 When someone submits an answer for 10 tokens:

-- **1 token** → Platform fees (keeps Stoa running)
+- **1 token** → Stoa protocol (keeps the forum running)
-- **1 token** → Question creator (rewards good questions)
+- **1 token** → Logos member who asked the question
-- **8 tokens** → Reward pool (pays answer providers)
+- **8 tokens** → Reward pool for the best answers

-## AI-Powered Evaluation

-After the submission deadline, an AI agent automatically:
+---

+## AI as Arbiter

+Once the timer expires, AI acts as judge:

-- Reviews all submitted answers
+- Reviews all answers
-- Evaluates them for accuracy, completeness, and helpfulness
+- Scores them for accuracy, originality, and clarity
-- Ranks them from best to worst
+- Ranks winners and distributes rewards
-- Assigns scores that determine token distribution

-The AI evaluation is:
+AI ensures evaluation is:

-- **Objective**: No human bias or favoritism
+- **Objective**: No human bias
-- **Fast**: Results typically available within hours
-- **Consistent**: Same standards applied to all answers
+- **Consistent**: Same rules for all
-- **Transparent**: Scores are public on the blockchain
+- **Transparent**: Scores are visible onchain

+---

-## Key Benefits
+## Why Stoa?

-### For Everyone

-- **Fair AI Judging**: Objective evaluation without human bias
+- **Questions with weight**: Only Logos may ask, ensuring fewer but better questions
-- **Quality Content**: Submission fees prevent spam
+- **Skin in the game**: Submission fees prevent spam
-- **Transparent**: All payments and AI scores are public on the blockchain
+- **Onchain clarity**: All payments and evaluations are transparent

-### Safety Features

-- **Emergency Refunds**: If AI evaluation takes too long (7+ days), you can get your money back
-- **Secure Payments**: All transactions handled by smart contracts
-- **Automated Process**: No waiting for human evaluators

-## Getting Started

-1. **Get Tokens**: You'll need the specific token each question uses
-2. **Find Questions**: Browse available questions in your areas of expertise
-3. **Submit Answers**: Pay the fee and share your knowledge
-4. **Wait for AI Results**: AI evaluation happens automatically after the submission deadline
-5. **Claim Rewards**: Collect your earnings if the AI ranked your answer in the top winners

-## Tips for Success

-### Question Creators

-- Ask clear, specific questions
-- Set reasonable submission costs (not too high or low)
-- Choose topics people care about

-### Answer Providers

-- Focus on areas where you have real expertise
-- Provide detailed, well-researched answers
-- Consider the submission cost vs. potential reward
-- Don't just copy what others might say - add unique value
+---

 ## The Bottom Line

-Stoa turns knowledge into money.
-Good questions attract good answers, and good answers earn good money.
-It's that simple.
+**Stoa is where questions shape discourse.**
+The Logos ignite debate.
+The crowd contends.
+The best answers are rewarded.

+**Ask.
+Answer.
+Earn.**